An Ancient Canvas where Time Stands Still

 The stylish thoroughly modern kitchen has copious worktop space in quartzite to match the flooring, fitted cherry cabinets with integrated appliances, and a generous helping of those ubiquitous views.

-A handful of broad steps lead off the main hallway to four ensuite double bedrooms on two levels, each with warm floor to ceiling tiled shower rooms.
+A handful of broad steps lead off the main hallway to three ensuite double bedrooms on two levels, each with warm floor to ceiling tiled shower rooms.

 All the bedrooms reflect the same restrained minimalist interior with no compromise on comfort.